Purdue All-American Marching Band: Featured Twirlers

-The Purdue band is also famous for its five Featured Twirler positions: the Golden Girl, the Silver Twins, the Girl in Black, and Miss Boilerette.
+The Purdue band is also known for its five Featured Twirler positions: the Golden Girl, the Silver Twins, the Girl in Black, and Miss Boilerette.

-Purdue's Golden Girl rank among the nation's best twirlers and is at the top of her art form.
-This talented performer is selected by audition each April, and serves as a leader of the AAMB as well as an ambassador for Purdue University.
-Recognized nationally for her unique talents, this coveted position has roots going back to the early history of Purdue Bands.
-The tradition of the Golden Girl was begun in 1954 during the era of quarterback Len Dawson, whose poise on the field prompted the press to nickname him Purdue's "Golden Boy."
-At the same time, Dr. Al G. Wright (now Director of Bands Emeritus) brought his first twirling protégé to the field, Juanita Carpenter, who earned the title of "Golden Girl."
-When Dawson graduated Purdue was left without a Golden Boy, but Carpenter's graduation didn't have the same effect on her title.
-Instead Golden Girl evolved into a movable crown that's been passed down through generations, and the position has become the standard for excellence within the twirling community.
+Purdue's Golden Girl is among the nation's best twirlers.
+The performer is selected by audition each April and serves as a leader of the AAMB, as well as an ambassador for Purdue University.
+The tradition of the Golden Girl began in 1954 during the era of quarterback Len Dawson, whose performance on the field prompted the press to nickname him Purdue's "Golden Boy".
+At the same time, Al G. Wright (now Director of Bands Emeritus) brought his first twirling protégé to the field, Juanita Carpenter, who earned the title of "Golden Girl".
+When Dawson graduated, Purdue was left without a Golden Boy, but Carpenter's graduation did not have the same effect on her title.
+Instead Golden Girl became a title that has since been passed down, and the position has become the standard for excellence within the twirling community.

 The Silver Twins first graced the field of Purdue's Ross-Ade Stadium in 1960, when twin twirlers Sharon and Karon Roeske gained the attention of Purdue Bands and Orchestras.
 They were dressed in matching silver uniforms, and like Juanita Carpenter with her role as the Golden Girl, the title has been passed down over the years.
-Out of the 30 pairings to ever take the field, 12 of them have been sets of twins.
+Out of the 30 pairings to have taken the field, 12 of them have been sets of twins.

 In 1962, another solo twirler position was created to complement the Golden Girl.
 Dressed in Purdue's other color, black, June Ciampa first performed as the International Twirler.
-This title was later replaced with "Girl in Black."
+This title was later replaced with "Girl in Black".

 2010 saw the first addition to the featured twirlers in 48 years.
 Dressed in white, Rachel Bazzell became the inaugural Miss Boilerette, a position that has only been held by five individuals.